Ten Years Later

 - My network of friends has grown, and I talk to them more often.

-- As witnessed by this essay, I often process my thoughts and experiences in writing, which is a massively helpful relief valve.
+- As witnessed by this essay, I process through writing, which is a massively helpful relief valve.

-Chris has noticed growth in her life in many of the same areas, I think, perhaps, inspired some by my growth.
+Chris has noticed growth in her life in many of the same areas, I hope, inspired some by my growth.
 This is an educated guess, but I believe my newfound ability to work through problems more matter-of-factly and without so much defensiveness and anxiety has both reduced her defensiveness toward me and provided a positive example.
-We’re both mature and emotionally intelligent adults, but those qualities have been inhibited in the past by unhelpful ingrained/learned responses to each other.
-We were stuck in bad habits and needed to be forced out of our ingrained ways of being in order to break those habits.
+We’re both mature and emotionally intelligent adults, but those qualities have been inhibited in the past by deeply ingrained unhelpful responses to each other.
+We were stuck in bad habits and needed to be forced out of our learned ways of being in order to break those habits.
 Hitting rock bottom emotionally and physically was the big stick for me.

 -